 Ref.
 Question Policy Principles X1 Is a Premises Information Box located at the premises accessible to the Fire and Rescue Service, secure from unauthorised access and kept up to date?
-Answe pr Finding/Observation N/A A Premises Information Box (PIB) has not been provided.
+Answer Finding/Observation No A Premises Information Box (PIB) has not been provided.
+There is a red fire box present, however person testing the fire alarm who was briefly present explained that this was simply for holding fire alarm weekly test records and tools.